crosscloudci/cross-cloud/openstack/README.md

 To log in remotely, your will need to have a keypair in your cloud named `K8s`.

+The project assumes the existence of the latest (as of the last update of this README) CoreOS release.
+The image version and name used in this project is: "CoreOS 1520.8.0"

 The required configuration variables are:

 * `os_auth_url`